learningequality/kolibri/docs/learn.rst

 In the **Recommended** tab you can see various sections:

-* **Most popular** section displays the most frequently used materials in your school or facility.
+* **Most popular** displays the most frequently used materials in your school or facility.
-* **Next steps** section displays suggestions according to  topics and materials you previously visited.
+* **Next steps** displays suggestions according to  topics and materials you previously visited.
-* **Resume** section displays activities that you started but haven’t finished yet.
+* **Resume** displays activities that you started but haven’t finished yet.
-* **Featured in...** sections display a preview of activities for each content channel you have access on Kolibri.
+* **Featured in...** displays a preview of activities for each content channel you have access on Kolibri.

 .. note::
    **Next steps** and **Resume** are not visible if you are browsing as a guest.